 In general, this ecological site is not influenced by wetland or riparian water features.
 This site does not experience flooding or ponding.
+The water table will typically rise during the spring months and recede during the fall.

 Soil features

 Soils that support this ecological site occur in the cryic soil temperature regime and the udic soil moisture regime.